 The Outrigger Duke Kahanamoku Foundation launches Hawaii's first Waterman Hall of Fame.
-The Hall of Fame honors the men and women how have significantly contributed to various watersports and exemplify exceptional and admirable behavior.
+The Hall of Fame honors the men and women who have significantly contributed to various water sports and exemplify exceptional and admirable behavior.

 From Hawaii News Now - The Outrigger Duke Kahanamoku Foundation has created the Hawaii Waterman Hall of Fame.
 Three of the nine members of the inaugural class were on hand for the announcement at the Hilton Hawaiian Village this morning.
 The Hall of Fame honors Hawaii's legendary kane and wahine o ke kai.. men and women of the ocean who have helped to establish Hawaii as the center of the watersports world.
 Seven men and one woman join Duke Kahanamoku on the initial list of honorees.

 Surfing legend Fred Hemmings is one of the nine and calls it , "An incredible honor.
 It's an honor to be born and raised in Hawaii.
 I say Hawaii is the watersports playground of the world and to be a part of this group is very special."